Liesse205/plsql-window-functions-Munyanturire-Kaliza-Liesse/README.md

 •	Sales Forecasting: Utilize the LAG () function output (Previous Revenue) to calculate actual day-over-day growth rates.
 Establish growth targets that aim to decrease the frequency of low-value transactions (like 70,000), thereby improving the evened out Running Average.

-## Integrity statement

-I declare that the work I have submitted is the result of my own effort, created with honesty and responsibility.
-I have acknowledged all sources used with accuracy and fairness.
-I commit to upholding the values of integrity, accountability, and respect for knowledge in this submission.

 ## References

 1. Oracle. (n.d.).
 Analytic functions (SQL language reference).
 Oracle.
 Retrieved September 28, 2025, from https://docs.oracle.com/en/database/oracle/oracle-database/21/sqlrf/Analytic-Functions.html